 - View upcoming prime and subcontracting opportunities by visiting the websites for DOE’s Management and Operating Contractors’ and DOE Field Offices’ forecasts;

 - Use the Federal Procurement Data System to view historical purchasing information to prepare for future requirements until May 2020, at which time they will transition to Beta.SAM.gov; and

 - View a list of Expiring DOE Contracts to allow you to see what future contracts may be coming up for recompete.

 2. Find Additional Resources.

-- If you have not yet contracted with a federal agency, consider doing some research at your local Procurement Technical Assistance Center.
+- If you have not yet contracted with a federal agency, consider doing some research at your local APEX Accelerator.
 Learn how to write proposals, develop contracting planning tools, and get a checklist or schedule for doing contracts.
-Procurement Technical Assistance Centers may also be able to advise you in joining a relevant trade association, which could introduce you to relevant opportunities in your line of work.
+APEX Accelerators may also be able to advise you in joining a relevant trade association, which could introduce you to relevant opportunities in your line of work.

 - Visit the Small Business Administration's (SBA) Learning Center.
 The Government Contracting Classroom will enable participants to take courses on contracting terms, on how the government buys, on how to sell to the government, and offers guidance specifically for small business concerns.

 - Visit one of the Department of Commerce’s Minority Business Development Agency (MBDA) business centers located throughout the country or visit their website to obtain technical assistance, information on access to capital, and more.